 Northern Canada is one of the most rapidly warming regions on Earth.
-Climate change is dramatically changing hydrology in the North, affecting bodies of water, permafrost, snow cover, and many systems that rely on water, including forests, transportation, agriculture and community health.
+Climate change is dramatically changing landscapes across the North, affecting bodies of water, permafrost, snow cover, forests, wildlife, and many systems that rely on these resources, including transportation, energy and community health.

 The Northern Water Futures (NWF) project is a direct response to water security challenges posed by climate change in the North.
 NWF is a Northwest Territories-focused consortium of knowledge producers, mobilizers and users from communities, government, industry, non-governmental organizations and universities, working collaboratively to understand, predict and address the impacts of climate change and industrial expansion on shared water resources across the Northwest Territories.

 The project, which received $2 million in funding from Global Water Futures, is taking a leading role in sustainable development in the North through science-based environmental prediction models, decision support tools and mitigation strategies that will lead to prudent investment and knowledge-based community adaptation.